Kobayashi-Hitchin correspondence of generalized holomorphic vector bundles over generalized Kahler manifolds of symplectic type: Introduction

 S.~Kobayashi \cite{S.Kob_1987} and L\"ubke \cite{Lu_1983} showed that an Einstein-Hermitian vector bundle over a smooth compact K\"ahler manifold is polystable.
 Conversely, Donaldson \cite{Do_1983}, \cite{Do_1985}, \cite{Do_1987} and Uhlenbeck-Yau \cite{UY_1986}, \cite{UY_1989} proved that a polystable holomorphic vector bundle has an Einstein-Hermitian metric.
 The equivalence of the existence of an Einstein-Hermitian metric and polystability of a holomorphic vector bundle is called the Kobayashi-Hitchin correspondence (See also \cite{Hi_2015} for more details).

 Generalized complex geometry and generalized K\"ahler geometry are introduced by Hitchin \cite{Hi_2003} and Gualtieri which are successful generalizations of the ordinary complex geometry and K\"ahler geometry.
 Holomorphic Poisson geometry is closely related to generalized K\"ahler geometry.
-In fact, it turns out that holomorphic Poisson structures on a K\"ahler manifold produce remarkable generalized K\"ahler manifolds of symplectic type \cite{Hi_2007}, \cite{Lin_2006}, \cite{Goto_2009}, \cite{Goto_2010}, \cite{Goto_2012}, \cite{ABD_2015},\cite{Gua_2010}.
+In fact, it turns out that holomorphic Poisson structures on a K\"ahler manifold produce remarkable generalized K\"ahler structures of symplectic type \cite{Hi_2007}, \cite{Lin_2006}, \cite{Goto_2009}, \cite{Goto_2010}, \cite{Goto_2012}, \cite{ABD_2015},\cite{Gua_2010}.
 Poisson modules also provide typical and prominent generalized holomorphic vector bundles \cite{Hi_2011-1}, \cite{Hi_2011-2}, \cite{Gua_2010}.
 Then an inevitable and important problem is to extend the Kobayashi-Hitchin correspondence to the cases of generalized holomorphic vector bundles over a generalized K\"ahler manifold.
 In the paper, from a view point of moment map framework, we focus on the class of generalized K\"ahler manifolds of symplectic type{$^{*1}$}. \footnote{{${}^{*1}$} Our results can be applied to more general cases that $\psi$ is a $d$-closed, nondegenerate, pure spinor.
 In fact, the existence result as in Section \ref{Construction of Einstein-Hermitian metrics on stable generalized holomorphic bundles} does hold.
-We also extend our result to the cases $H$-twisted generalized K\"ahler structures.} A generalized K\"ahler manifold $(M, \J_1, \J_2)$ is {\it of symplectic type} if one of generalized complex structures $\J_2$ is $\J_\psi$ which is induced from a $d$-closed, nondegenerate, pure spinor $\psi$ of type $0$, that is, $\psi=e^{b-\sqrt{-1}\ome},$ where $\ome$ is a symplectic form and $b$ is a real $2$-form on $M.$ Let $E$ be a generalized holomorphic vector bundle and $h$ an Hermitian metric over a generalized K\"ahler manifold of symplectic type $(M, \J, \J_\psi)$.
-The Einstein-Hermitian condition in \cite{Goto_2017} is given by the following equation: \bgn{equation} \K_h(\psi)=\lam \psi\,\id_E, \end{equation} where $\K_h(\psi)$ denotes the mean curvature of the canonical generalized connection (see Definition \ref{Einstein-Hermitian condition} and Definition \ref{Einstein-Hermitian metric}).
+We also extend our result to the cases $H$-twisted generalized K\"ahler structures.} A generalized K\"ahler manifold $(M, \J_1, \J_2)$ is {\it of symplectic type} if one of generalized complex structures $\J_2$ is induced from a symplectic form $\ome$ and a real $d$-closed $2$-form $b$ on $M,$ which is denoted by $\J_\psi$,where $\psi=e^{b-\sqrt{-1}\ome},$ is a $d$-closed, nondegenerate, pure spinor of type $0$.
+Let $E$ be a generalized holomorphic vector bundle and $h$ an Hermitian metric over a generalized K\"ahler manifold of symplectic type $(M, \J, \J_\psi)$.
+The Einstein-Hermitian condition in \cite{Goto_2017} is defined by the following equation: \bgn{equation} \K_h(\psi)=\lam \psi\,\id_E, \end{equation} where $\K_h(\psi)$ denotes the mean curvature of the canonical generalized connection (see Definition \ref{Einstein-Hermitian condition} and Definition \ref{Einstein-Hermitian metric}).
 The degree of $E$ is defined in terms of the first Chern class of a vector bundle $E$ together with the class $[\psi]$ and then the slope is also given by deg $E/\rank\,E$ .
 By using the slope inequality, we have the notions of $\psi$-stability and $\psi$-polystability of a generalized holomorphic vector bundle.
 Then the following is our main theorem which is proved in Subsection \ref{Proof of main theorem}. \bgn{theorem} \text{\rm[Kobayashi-Hitchin correspondence]} There exists an Einstein-Hermitian metric on a $\psi$-polystable generalized holomorphic vector bundle.
 Conversely, a generalized holomorphic vector bundle admitting an Einstein-Hermitian metric is $\psi$-polystable. \end{theorem}